This blog may contain affiliate links. Read our disclosure policy for more info.

 Where to stay along the coast

-If you’d prefer to stay out of a hostel, Hotel Tropical Sands Dominical suits those on a lower budget so it’s a nice option if you’re hoping to stay in a hotel.
+If you’d prefer to stay out of a hostel, Hotel Tropical Sands Eco Inn suits those on a lower budget so it’s a nice option if you’re hoping to stay in an eco-lodge in Costa Rica.
 The rooms here are basic but clean, and the property is well taken care of with a lot of gorgeous landscaping!

 In the luxury price range, there are lots to choose from.
 However, the place that stands out the most is Villas Alturas.
 These gorgeous villas have spectacular views of the ocean but are surrounded by nature.
 The view from the communal pool is stunning, and breakfast is included in the room rate!

 How you choose to get around Costa Rica is one of the biggest decisions you’ll make when planning your holiday here!
 How you do it depends on your budget, travel style, and comfort level.

 Without a doubt, the number one way to explore Costa Rica is in a rental car.
 We book rental cars on the Discover Cars website as we have had good experiences with them in the past.

 One of the things you need to watch for when renting a car in Costa Rica is the mandatory insurance that the government requires you to have.
 There are a lot of very cheap rentals that don’t include this mandatory insurance (TPL) in the original booking price, but there are also ones that do.
 To avoid additional surprise charges when you pick up your rental car, be sure to rent a car that includes the mandatory insurance when you book.

 Thankfully, on Discover Cars it’s easy to tell apart the companies that include the mandatory insurance and those that don’t.
 The trick is you can’t pick any car on their website.
 In the picture below, you can see this rental car, with pick up in Jaco, includes the TPL.
 That means the mandatory insurance is included in the price.
 Any cover you get above that is extra.